How to Pass the P&G Online Test? – Ultimate Guide with Free Practice Questions

 The Grid Challenge

-The Grid Challenge sets out to test your short-term memory, spatial orientation and cognitive abilities.
+The Grid Challenge is an assessment test consisting of memory tasks, spatial awareness tasks, and cognitive ability tasks.
 As in the last test, you will again play a game that shows how well you measure up in these areas.

 The Switch Challenge